 This style of yoga is often quite dynamic, which requires the mind to stay focused in the present.
 Focusing keeps you from drifting off and helps you to be present in your body rather than stuck in your head.

-I'm currently half way through a 200hr accredited integrating mindfulness & compassion in professional practice teacher training course with Yoga Campus which also qualifies me to be registered with the counselling and psychotherapy central awarding body .
+in 2018 I completed a 200hr accredited integrating mindfulness & compassion in professional practice teacher training course with Yoga Campus which also qualifies me to be registered with the counselling and psychotherapy central awarding body .

 Mindfulness is a simple and very powerful practice of training our attention.
-It’s simple in that it’s really just about paying attention to what’s happening here and now (i.e. sensations, thoughts, and emotions) in a non-judgemental way.
+It’s simple in that it’s really just about paying attention to what’s happening here and now (i.e. sensations, thoughts, and emotions) in a non-judgmental way.
 It’s powerful because it can interrupt the habit of getting lost in thoughts, mostly about the future or past, which often generates more stress on top of the real pressures of everyday life.